BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Sending

 With the improvements to Contacts, on-chain send flows may start from a number of [entry points](/guide/daily-spending-wallet/sending/#payment-entry-points).
-When users start with obtaining a static address, every on-chain address derived from it will be visibly different from the static address the sender started with, something potentially confusing for users.
+When users start with obtaining a static address, every on-chain address derived from it will be visibly different from the static address the sender started with.
+This is likely to be confusing for users.
 Applications should take measures such as short explainers to avoid confusion on the users part.
+Test transactions are another good way to help users deal with this.

 {% include image-gallery.html pages = page.images_send %}